Home

 You will end up on a page with a simple form like this:

-T-Mobile Prepaid activation form You just enter your personal information.
+You just enter your personal information.
 Then you enter the SIM card serial number and handset serial number which are printed on a label on the package.

 The Stupid Part

-The stupid part of T-Mobile prepaid activation happens once you choose your desired area code.
+The stupid part happens once you choose your desired area code.
 This is the area code for where you live and where you’ll be using your phone.
 Once you choose the area code, the page refreshed and you have to choose the city nearest you.
 These are the choices I get: Herndon, Washington Zone 17, Washington Zone 19 or Washington Zone 8!
-T-Mobile activation calling zone How is anyone supposed to know what these are?
-I searched high and low on the internet (okay, only about two minutes really).
-I found nothing.
-In the end, I blindly chose one of the zones.

 Easy in the End